 What about big-bore 450s?
 A two millimeter larger piston will give a 450 a final displacement of 469cc.
 It's a significant improvement that gives more power everywhere.
 The most obvious rider to benefit from a big-bore 450 are large riders–we mean overweight riders who’s extra cargo benefits from some extra ponies.

 Will the stock jetting work with a big-bore cylinder?
 In most cases yes, but as a rule of thumb, the smaller the engine size the more jetting help it will need.
 With 50cc, 90cc, 110cc and 125cc minis you need a carburetor upgrade to go along with the big bore.
 If you really want to make the most of that 143cc kit on your KLX110, you'll need to switch the stock 18mm Keihin for a 26mm Mikuni or 28mm Keihin.
 On the bigger machinery the stock carb will almost always support the bore increase.
 So much so that in many cases you will need to jet down!
 It may seem counter to common sense, but a larger engine draws more air, which in turn drops more pressure, sucks harder and pulls more gas out of the float bowl thanks to Bernoulli's principle.
 Often you will need to drop the needle one clip and go one size leaner on the pilot.
+In the case of fuel injection, mapping will iron out any wrinkles.

 The popularity of the KTM 150SX has led to several YZ125 to YZ144 kits (plus TM and Husky sell ready-made 150s).